Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

 Step (3): Note that the atom at one end of $AwakeMax[R]$ now contains $p^*$.
 We cut that atom at $p^*$ by setting $p^*$ as an {\em endpoint} such that $AwakeMax[R]$ now represents the portion $\widehat{p^*q_R}$.
 We do similar things for $AwakeMax[L]$ and $q^*$ ($AwakeMax[L]$ thus represents the portion $\widehat{q^*q_L}$).

 These steps can be done at the cost of at most two split operations (at $Awake[R]$ and $Awake[L]$), followed by multiple successive dequeue operations, but no enqueue operation is needed at all.

 To determine whether Case 1 occurs and find $b_R'$ in Case 1, we use the following {\em preparing procedure}.
 We walk from $Head(b)$ along $\partial R$ clockwise until first encountering either $b'_R$ or $x_R$.
 If we encounter $b'_R$ first, then it is Case 1 and we have $b'_R$ as well.
 Otherwise, it is Case 2 or Case 3.
+In addition, once $b^*$ is computed, whether it is Case 2 or Case 3 can be immediately determined.